Kungsbacka/DirStat/README.md

 ## Pattern matching

 Pattern matching is controlled by rules that are read from a file specified by -m (--match).
-The file can contain hints to how the different patterns should be used.
+The file can contain hints on how the different patterns should be used.
 Hints are placed on a separate line beginning with :: and separated by space.

-* __SIMPLE__ Patterns below users simple wildcard matching with an asterisk (*) in the beginning, end or both.
+* __SIMPLE__ Patterns below uses simple wildcard matching with an asterisk (*) at the beginning, end or both.
 All other asterisks will be matched as a litteral character.
-* __REGEX__ Patterns below uses regular expression matching and should contain vaild regex.
+* __REGEX__ Patterns below uses regular expression matching and should contain a vaild regex.
-* __NAME__ Match only on the name (file or folder) and not the whole path.
+* __NAME__ Match only on name (file or folder) and not the whole path.
 * __FILE__ Mathc only files and not folders.
 * __DIRECTORY__ Match only folders and not files.